Lawmakers seek to curb loud noise in movie theaters

 And because theaters use different sound systems, it’s also possible that a movie reaching only 85 decibels on a lower-quality system would produce nearly-as-loud effects as a theater using a higher-scale, digital system.

 Naturally, many cinema owners and executives don’t see the need for a volume limit.
-In fact, some are worried they’ll receive negative response on how difficult this will make movies for some individuals to hear.
+In fact, some are worried they’ll receive a negative response on how difficult this will make movies for some individuals to hear.

 Some experts agree with executives’ worries, citing that most complaints received by consumers aren’t due to volumes that are too high, but rather, the constant variation in sound from one scene to another.